-See Chapter 15, "Recommended Topologies" for topology examples.
+Refer to Chapter 14, "Recommended Topologies" for topology examples.

-Figure 5-2 Configuration with Multiple Middle Tiers and an Infrastructure
+Figure 4-2 Configuration with Multiple Middle Tiers and an Infrastructure

 Note: You can install different middle tiers and infrastructure components on different platforms.
 The only exception is that if you want to cluster multiple J2EE and Web Cache middle tiers, they must be on the same platform.
 However, the infrastructure for this cluster can still be on a different platform.